mgoadric/cardstock/README.md

 More details of RECYCLE and CardStock can be found in the article "Automated Playtesting with RECYCLEd CARDSTOCK" by Connor Bell and Mark Goadrich, Game and Puzzle Design Journal, Volume 2 Issue 1 (http://gapdjournal.com/issues/)

+## UPDATES

+RECYCLE is currently being streamlined and updated to include variables, over on the grammar-v4 branch of the code.

 ## Requirements